How It Works

 • Any notable upgrades, damage, or deferred maintenance

 Photos can be submitted via upload, email, text, or shared cloud link.
 If the property has changed since the date of death, let us know what's different — we'll use your description to establish the condition as of the valuation date.
+Your appraisal begins as soon as payment and photos are received.

 4